krabina/Open-Spending-Austria/Terminology/README.md

 # Open-Spending-Austria Terminology
-Terminology of Public Spending in Austria - German / English
+Terminology of public finance in Austria - German / English

 This terminology describes public sector finance terms in Austria.
 * Provided by KDZ - Centre for Public Administration Research http://www.kdz.or.at